patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 So, a `Switch.run` puts a bound on the lifetime of things created within it, leading to clearer code and avoiding resource leaks.
-For example, `fork` creates a new fibre that continues running after `fork` returns, so it needs to take a switch argument.
+The `Fibre.fork` call above creates a new fibre that continues running after `fork` returns, so it needs to take a switch argument.

 Every switch also creates a new cancellation context.